kieraliz/cse15l-lab-reports/lab-report-4-week-8.md

 ## Testing Snippet 3

-Snippet 3 *should* produce the following links:
+Using CommonMark, Snippet 3 *should* produce the following links:
 > [https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/schedule]

 I used this code in my implementation of MarkdownParse to turn Snippet 3 into a test: <br>